Abibubble/ms4-lead-shot-hazard/README.md

 ### Project Goals
-* This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.
+* The main goal is to create an easily editable merchandise site for Lead Shot Hazard, so it takes very little time to keep up to date with their constantly changing merchandise and music selection.
-* MORE GOALS
+* This project also demonstrates my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.

 ---